Advantage of pausing: parameter setting for quantum annealers: CONCLUSIONS

-Pausing mid-anneal was first proposed as a strategy to improve the probability of success $p_{success}$ for native optimization problems~\cite{Marshall19_Pausing}, and was later confirmed to work for embedded problems~\cite{gonzalez2021}, and to also improve $T_S$ with a careful choice of pause duration~\cite{Albash2021}.
-We studied an ensemble of problem instances on two quantum annealing devices with different architectures and annealing schedules, and also three ensembles of different problems on a single device, leading to further confirmation that pausing can improve $T_S$ in a variety of scenarios.
-We found the region of improvement stays fairly robust, barring small adjustments due to large differences in vertex model size and/or its corresponding ferromagnetic coupling $|J_F|$.
+Pausing midanneal was first proposed as a strategy to improve the probability of success $p_{success}$ for native optimization problems~\cite{Marshall19_Pausing}, and was later confirmed to work for embedded problems~\cite{gonzalez2021}, and to also improve $T_S$ with a careful choice of pause duration~\cite{Albash2021}.
+We study an ensemble of problem instances on two quantum annealing devices with different architectures and annealing schedules, and also three ensembles of different problems on a single device, leading to further confirmation that pausing can improve $T_S$ in a variety of scenarios.
+We find the region of improvement stays fairly robust, barring small adjustments due to large differences in vertex model size or its corresponding ferromagnetic coupling $|J_F|$.
 Smaller vertex models and smaller $|J_F|$ shift the location of the region later, and vice versa.

-We provide evidence that adding a short pause at a well chosen location boosts $T_S$ more than a much longer annealing time overall does.
-Combined with the fact that a pause outside of the beneficial region worsens $T_S$, this gives experimental support to the idea that there exist rather large sections at both ends of the anneal where annealing faster will not hinder performance (up to a point that cannot currently be determined due to hardware limitations), and that pauses will likely improve $T_S$ even when the optimal annealing time $t_a$ has been reached.
+We provide evidence that adding a short pause at a well-chosen location boosts $T_S$ more than a much longer annealing time overall does.
+Combined with the fact that a pause outside of the beneficial region worsens $T_S$, this gives empirical support to the idea that there exist rather large sections at both ends of the anneal where annealing faster will not hinder performance (up to a point that cannot currently be determined due to hardware limitations), and that pauses will likely improve $T_S$ even when the optimal annealing time $t_a$ is reached.

-Along with the pause location $s_p$, we also found the optimal annealing time $t_a$ and pause duration $t_p$ to remain consistent across the different scenarios, while the ferromagnetic coupling within vertex models, $|J_F|$, requires careful examination to be chosen.
+Along with the pause location $s_p$, we also find the optimal annealing time $t_a$ and pause duration $t_p$ to remain consistent across the different scenarios, while the ferromagnetic coupling within vertex models, $|J_F|$, requires careful examination to be chosen.
 Nonetheless, optimizing $|J_F|$ had a much larger effect on performance than any of the other parameters (potentially orders of magnitude greater).